drithh/academic-management/readme.md

 1. Clone the repository
 2. copy `.env.example` to `.env` and fill in the environment variables
 3. Run `docker-compose up` in the root directory
-4. Run `make migrateup` to migrate the database
+4. Run `make migrate-up` to migrate the database
-5. Seed the database manually, for example, using `psql` or `pgAdmin`, the seed file is in `server/database/seed.sql`
+5. Run `make seed` to seed the database
 6. Open `http://localhost:8080` in your browser to access the graphql playground

 ### Frontend